How often does the survey take place?

 Young People in England (LSYPE2), this is the study you are involved in!
 LSYPE1 is a similar study also known as Next Steps, a study that began in 2004.

-Verian (formerly known as Kantar Public) is a social research organisation.
+Verian is a social research organisation.
 They have carried out the Our Future study since 2013 on behalf of the Department for Education.